 Virginia Qui Tam Attorneys

-If you have discovered that a business or individual is defrauding the government, you may be conflicted as to how you are to react or respond.
+If you have discovered that a business or individual is defrauding the government, and are conflicted as to how you are to react or respond, you can turn to Virginia Qui Tam Attorneys from MartinWren, P.C.
 Worrying about repercussions to your career or personal life, you may be unsure of your next move.
 The law understands this dilemma but equally recognizes the great importance that the government maintain honorable business relationships.
 As such, the law provides strong protections – and significant incentives – for individuals who alert the government to deceptive happenings.

 The False Claim Act, known as Qui Tam Law or the Whistleblower statute, was originally passed in 1863 to combat rampant fraud being committed against the Union Army during the Civil War.
 The law has undergone many revisions since its enactment but its purpose remains unchanged: to protect and encourage whistleblowers.